 Although Connecticut does not require homeschool students to participate in standardized assessments.
 Some parents, however, choose to have their students take standardized tests to measure their progress, find potential gaps in their knowledge, and compare their performance to traditionally school peers.

 The Connecticut Summative Assessment System includes various tests, including Connecticut Smarter Balanced Assessment and Next Generation Science Standards (NGSS).
 If homeschoolers plan on attending college, they will be required to take the SAT or ACT, depending on the college or university they want to go to.

 HOMESCHOOL GRADUATION REQUIREMENTS IN CONNECTICUT

 In Connecticut, parents establish the graduation requirements for their homeschool students and issue their diploma.
 We recommend setting these requirements based on your plans after graduation.
 If your student wants to attend college or trade school, you should research their homeschool eligibility requirements for homeschoolers.
 This will ensure they are meeting requirements throughout their high school education.
 Students can also take the GED test, but a homeschool-issued diploma is legally equivalent to that of one issued by the school district.

-Homeschool Support and Groups in Connecticut
+Homeschool Support & Groups in Connecticut

 Even before homeschooling was legalized, networks of parents began to form to lobby for the right to homeschool and provide support to other homeschoolers in the region.
-Homeschooling associations, support groups, and cooperatives (co-ops) all exist to enhance the homeschool process for both parents and students.
-Connecticut has two statewide homeschool associations that offer a variety of benefits and resources to home educators.

 - Connecticut Homeschool Network (CHN) is a homeschool organization that aims to help home educators in Connecticut.
 CHN memberships are free for any homeschoolers and include numerous perks, including discounts, teaching resources, and special events.